Graduate Diploma in Mental Health and Neuroscience

 This study sequence reflects the current program structure.
 Continuing students must follow their commencing structure, which can be found in the previous student handbooks.

-Examples of relevant disciplines include science, medical science, nursing, medicine, psychology, health science and pharmacy.
+Examples of relevant disciplines include science, medical science, nursing, medicine, psychology, health science, pharmacy counselling, occupational therapy, paramedicine, speech pathology and social work.

 Additional entry information